GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

     hosts share a single NFS backend.
 Pushing to all URLs simultaneously would cause redundant writes to the same underlying storage; round-robin distributes load evenly and ensures each push is written exactly once.
+    On a transport error during retry, the next push attempt fails over to a different URL in the rotation (bounded by `replicationRetry`), so a single unreachable host does not block replication.
 Has no effect if only one URL is configured.

   Defaults to `all`.